GintasS/The-Living-Dead/README.md

 ## <a name="Intro"></a>Intro

 <p>This is my 3rd game made by Unity.
 I wanted to remake my 1st game that was based on zombies, but had all sorts of errors, shortcomings and etc.<br>
-Your goal in this game is to survive as long as you can via eliminating zombies and buying various items from the in-game shop.<br><br>
+Your goal is to survive by shooting zombies and buying various items from the in-game shops.<br><br>
 For this, you have two weapons:
   <ul>
     <li>a pistol</li>